aleti-pavan/terraform-tutorials/README.md

                 }
             }

-   `5.terraform.tfvars` - keep all values in files
+   `5.terraform.tfvars and outputs.tf` - keep all values in files

       terraform.tfvars